Find all complex zeros of each polynomial function. Give exact values. List multiple zeros as necessary.

 Synthetic Division

 Synthetic division is a streamlined method for dividing a polynomial by a binomial of the form (x - c).
-It efficiently tests whether a candidate root is an actual zero by checking if the remainder is zero, simplifying the polynomial to a lower degree for further analysis.
+It simplifies the process of evaluating whether a candidate root is an actual zero by checking if the remainder is zero, and it produces a quotient polynomial for further factorization.

 Recommended video: